mehulagg/gitlab/doc/ci/yaml/README.md

     - branches
 ```

-In this example, `job` run sonly for refs that are tagged, or if a build is
+In this example, `job` runs only for refs that are tagged, or if a build is
 explicitly requested by an API trigger or a [Pipeline Schedule](../pipelines/schedules.md):

 ```yaml